arolle/basex-docu/README.md

 Convert BaseX Wiki to DocBook and PDF
 =====================================

-Install the dependencies running  `./install.sh`.
+Install the dependencies running  `./install.xq`.
 Adjust varables in `xq/config.xqm` if desired, e.g. change temp directory.

-Then run `./makedocu.sh` to convert BaseX documentation from web to DocBook and PDF.
-The same can be achieved by running the BaseX command script `makedocu.bxs`.
+Then run `basex makedocu.bxs` to convert BaseX documentation from web to DocBook and PDF.
 The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
 A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).